devleaks/TouchPortal-X-Plane-UDP/docs/install.md

 # Afterwords

-As simple as it may appears, the Touch Portal X-Plane UDP plugin opens the door for Touch Poral X-Plane integration.
+As simple as it may appears, the Touch Portal X-Plane UDP plugin opens the door for Touch Portal X-Plane integration.

+It is a lot more sophisiticated than existing interfaces that rely on simulated keystrokes.

+You can keep using X-Plane on-screen cockpit elements to control the aircraft.
+The state changes will be reported in the Touch Portal user interfaces.

 On a personal side, I developed and use this plugin to interface (or port) this [remarkable user interface design](https://flightsim.to/file/40431/touch-portal-pages-for-flybywire-a32nx)